varennes/varennes.github.io/about.md

 I study phenomena in the field of biophysics using computational and mathematical models.
 I am interested in problems pertaining to how noise and fluctuations in a cell's microenvironment limit its ability to chemotax, and how collective cell behavior can improve chemotactic performance.

-Here is a link to my [brief cv](https://drive.google.com/open?id=0B9wUAi2m2Di9SHY0eHloX2hZM3M).
+Here is a link to my [cv](https://drive.google.com/open?id=0B9wUAi2m2Di9aXFZbmpkdlp4b0E).
 You may also check out my [github page](https://github.com/varennes) to view some physics simulation projects I am working on.

 ## Research Papers